amitmiz-175/Cloud_Segmentation_DeeplabV3/readme.md

         - images
         - masks

-The raw data can be found [here](https://drive.google.com/drive/folders/12pvIf98y8mP-SZWIBdky-3n4nWf1ofl3?usp=sharing).
+You should put the data in the _'reconstructions/'_ directory.
-After download, put it in the _'reconstructions/'_ directory.
+It should be organized in subdirectories named after the dates of the data, as it is saved from the Cameranetwork GUI.

 #### DATA GENERATION